MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

 #define SHOW_BOOTSCREEN
 #define SHOW_CUSTOM_BOOTSCREEN
 #define CUSTOM_STATUS_SCREEN_IMAGE
 ```

-- `STRING_CONFIG_H_AUTHOR` is shown in the Marlin startup message, and is meant to identify the author (and optional variant) of the firmware.
-Use this setting as a way to uniquely identify all your custom configurations.
-The startup message is printed whenever the board reboots.
+- `STRING_CONFIG_H_AUTHOR` is shown in the Marlin startup message to identify the author (and optional variant) of the firmware.
+Use this setting as a way to uniquely identify your custom configurations.
+The startup message is printed whenever the board (re)boots.
 - `SHOW_BOOTSCREEN` enables the boot screen for LCD controllers.
-- `SHOW_CUSTOM_BOOTSCREEN` shows the bitmap in Marlin/_Bootscreen.h on startup.
+- `SHOW_CUSTOM_BOOTSCREEN` shows the bitmap in `Marlin/_Bootscreen.h` on startup.
-- `CUSTOM_STATUS_SCREEN_IMAGE` shows the bitmap in Marlin/_Statusscreen.h on the status screen.
+- `CUSTOM_STATUS_SCREEN_IMAGE` shows the bitmap in `Marlin/_Statusscreen.h` on the status screen.

 ## Hardware Info